-Q: How is New RefWorks different from RefWorks?
+Q: How is RefWorks different from Legacy RefWorks?

-A: RefWorks and New RefWorks are web-based citation managers that are free for Yale affiliates.
-The biggest difference between the two is that New RefWorks looks more modern and integrates with Google Docs.
+A: RefWorks and Legacy RefWorks are web-based citation managers that are free for Yale affiliates.
+The biggest difference between the two is that RefWorks looks more modern and integrates with Google Docs.
 For both options, you must be online to use them.

 If you'd like a citation manager that does not require connection to the Internet, try Zotero.

 It's easy to generate a bibliography using RefWorks!